dtatum2/MarkdownChallengeMod2/README.md

 > I like to play a lot sports.
 > I really like playing basketball and football.
-Stop
-> These are the sports I think are the best
+> These are the sports I think are the best.
 ______________________________________________________________________________